raweden/Buffer.js/README.md

 # Buffer

 The Buffer class is a implementation of a node like Binary Buffer.

+A Buffer object offers a interface that is similar to the browser-side's `DataView`, but it does however focus on efficient reading and writting in the sense of ease, code structure to minimize bugs.
+This by providing "progressive" writing and reading operation by having a internaly incremented file pointer, which is exposed by the `buffer.byteOffset` property, a default value for endianes can also be specified on each buffer as `buffer.littleEndian`.
+This is rater than specifying `byteOffset` and `littleEndian` for each read and write call which is the `DataView` provides.

 ## Documentation